 !!Works with their own page

-* Everyone likes to bring up Tiny Tim, but Scrooge also forms a deep emotional bond with the Ghost of Christmas Present and his death at midnight of December 25th is an emotional turning point in many versions.
+* Scrooge forms a deep emotional bond with the Ghost of Christmas Present and his death at midnight of December 25th is an emotional turning point.

-** There's a scene in the book where Bob Crachit goes up to Tim's bed, and his body is still there, and he kisses his face.
-Some film adaptations also show Tim's body.
+* Bob Cratchit goes up to Tim's bed, and his body is still there, and he kisses his face.

 -->"And now Scrooge looked on more attentively than ever, when the master of the house, having his daughter leaning fondly on him, sat down with her and her mother at his own fireside; and when he thought that such another creature, quite as graceful and as full of promise, might have called him father, and been a spring-time in the haggard winter of his life, his sight grew very dim indeed."

-* The passage of the spirits outside after Marley's ghost departs is usually skipped in adaptations, but it includes a tearjerking moment (slightly abridged):
+* The passage of the spirits outside after Marley's ghost departs is scary, but also includes a tearjerking moment.